Home/Advice/Chemical toilet disposal

 Decathlon, Brico Casa and Coop hypermarkets in the north.
 Sparse south of Rome.
 Carry a spare litre if you are heading to Sicily or Puglia.

 Excellent.
-Obelink (Netherlands) is the largest camping retailer in Europe and stocks everything.
+Obelink in the Netherlands is the largest camping retailer in Europe and stocks everything.
 Most large supermarkets carry the basics.

 Eastern Europe